w1th4d/JarPlant/README.md

 The `SpringInjector` uses two different implants: A _Spring component_ implant and a _Spring configuration_ implant.
 Both needs to be supplied and maintained, but the `SpringInjector` may skip the Spring configuration implant if it's not necessary.
-Future versions may (hopefully) be able to generate the Spring configuration implant during injection, but itt needs to be supplied explicitly for now.
+Future versions may (hopefully) be able to generate the Spring configuration implant during injection, but it needs to be supplied explicitly for now.

 ## Maven modules